Search by

 6. Private Rooms in Shared Flats

-This option gives you a private bedroom while you share the kitchen and bathroom with flatmates.
+This option gives you a private bedroom while you share the kitchen and bathroom with flat mates.
 It’s a practical choice for students wanting an affordable, comfortable living setup.

 Cost of Living

 Living in Miami as a student can be exciting, but managing your budget is key.
-The cost of living here is higher than in smaller cities, but with careful planning, it’s manageable.
+The cost of living in Miami is higher than in smaller cities, but with careful planning, it’s manageable.
 Students in Miami should expect to budget around $1,200 to $1,600 per month, excluding rent.
 This covers daily essentials like food, utilities, transport, and personal spending.
 Here’s a rough breakdown of typical monthly costs for students in Miami:

 1. Food: $60 to $120 per week